mprahl/ansible-role-lets-encrypt-route-53/README.md

 * **ler53_cert_changed** - this is set to `True` when the certificate is created or renewed.

 #### Required Variables
-* **ler53_aws_access_key** - the access key to an AWS user that is allowed to add records to the domain the SSL certificate is being generated for.
-* **ler53_aws_secret_key** - the secret key to an AWS user that is allowed to add records to the domain the SSL certificate is being generated for.
 * **ler53_route_53_domain** - the Route 53 (AWS) domain the SSL certificate is being generated for.
 This is a required parameter, if parameter `ler53_route_53_zone_id` is not supplied.
 * **ler53_route_53_zone_id** - the Route 53 (AWS) zone_id the SSL certificate is being generated